Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Remember that most failures are nonfatal.
 If they were, I wouldn't have been here to write this, and you wouldn't be here to read it.

 What are your personal If-Only-I-Had-Knowns?
 What do you think you'll be adding to your list in the next couple of years?
-First in this series Go to top Top Next issue: Knife-Edge Performers Next Issue
+If Only I Had Known: I First issue in this series Go to top Top Next issue: Knife-Edge Performers Next Issue

 101 Tips for Managing Conflict Are you fed up with tense, explosive meetings?
 Are you or a colleague the target of a bully?
 Destructive conflict can ruin organizations.
 But if we believe that all conflict is destructive, and that we can somehow eliminate conflict, or that conflict is an enemy of productivity, then we're in conflict with Conflict itself.
 Read 101 Tips for Managing Conflict to learn how to make peace with conflict and make it an organizational asset.
 Order Now!